-E-Commerce Adoption
+E -Commerce Adoption

-There is no generally acepted explanation of e-coomerce.
-Kalakota and whinston (1997) however presente e-commerce as a transaction of information or goods and services via the internet.
+There is no generally recognized definition of e-commerce.
+Kalakota and whinstone, (1997) however presented e-commerce as a transaction of information or goods and services via the internet.
 Rynolds (2000) use the term to cover not simply commercial transaction as stipulated earlier by other studies.
 E-commerce implementation in some small organizations or companies is overseen due to its advantages (Kaynak et al., 2005).
 Small companies necessitate to know the merits of e-commerce before they fully intend to apply it in the day-to-day activities of their organization.
-Electronic commerce is to some extent, an apparatus for undertaking e-transactions (LIU, 2004).
-To under-developed and developing countries, especially in Africa, e-commerce is a vital tool for development and many researchers have emphasized the benefit developing countries derive from application of e-commerce adoption (Moodley & Morris, 2004; Molla & Licker, 2005; Kshetri, 2007; Datta, 2011).
+Electronic commerce is to some extent, an apparatus for undertaking e-transactions (Liu, 2004).
+To under-developed and developing countries, especially in Africa, e-commerce is a vital tool for development and many researchers have emphasized the benefit developing countries derive from application of e-commerce adoption (Moodley and Morris, 2004; Molla and Licker, 2005; Kshetri, 2007; Datta, 2011).

 The similarities of the above definitions and explanations of the meanings of e-commerce adoption stated that, e-commerce is a transaction via electronic media such as the internet.
 Furthermore, the second definition differs from the first, due to the fact that electronic commerce is a tool used by both developing and developed countries to advance themselves.
-A lot of researchers have confirmed such concepts about the benefits of e-commerce to developing countries like Cote d'Ivoire.
-Despite the similarities and differences that exist in the definitions set above, this study focused on looking at how e-commerce adoption influences people in Cote d'Ivoire and how its citizens can take advantage of the internet to carry out various forms of transaction to ensure capitalization of the economic potentials of the nation and also to develop e-commerce platforms.
+A lot of researchers have confirmed such concepts about the benefits of e-commerce to developing countries like Ghana.

+Despite the similarities and differences that exist in the definitions set above, this study focused on looking at how e-commerce adoption influences people in Ghana and how its citizens can take advantage of the internet to carry out various forms of transaction to ensure capitalization of the economic potentials of the nation and also to develop e-commerce platforms.

-Impulsive Buying Behaviour
+Impulsive Buying Behavior

-Impulse buying happens at the time the consumer feels an urge to make a purchase on an eplatform like Alibaba and Tonaton without really thinking about it.
+Impulse buying happens at the time the consumer feels an urge to make a purchase on an eplatform like alibaba and tonaton without really thinking about it (Sharma et al ,2015.
 Consumers temporarily fall out of control or become unconscious when making a payment which they usually pay less attention to the aftermath.
-As active rather than cognitive processes, real impulse buying decision making is often very short and at once (Sharma et al., 2015).
+As active rather than cognitive processes, real impulse buying decision making is often very short and at once (Sharma al, 2015).
 The impulsive attitude indicates that it really occurs at the time a consumer is conversing and interacting with the online shopping platforms.
 Subsequently, the only prevailing information apart from the memory is the prevailing information at the shopping community.
-Hence a consumer could think that in-store information plays a potential role (JK et al., 2008).
+Hence a consumer could think that in-store information plays a potential role (J.K et al,2018).